holly-cummins/holly-cummins.github.io/content/posts/2022-11-01--fashion-and-programming-ii/index.md

 A year or two ago, I wrote about [the connection between fashion and programming](/programming-and-fashion).
 For reasons I don't totally understand, it's my second most popular blog post, after my [leaving IBM](/leaving-ibm) announcement.
 Apparently, people do searches for 'fashion coding' and 'coding in fashion'.
 There's not many results for that kind of search, so my site is the top result.
-A tech bootcamp has even linked to the article.
+A coding school has even linked to the article.

 When I was writing that article, I almost deleted it several times, because it was so personal, and frivolous, and resentful.
 This one has almost been deleted too, for the same reasons.